UKHSA and Met Office issue Level 2 heat-health alert ahead of hot weather

 The British Red Cross, meanwhile, has encouraged people to protect themselves and to check in with vulnerable friends, family and neighbours during the soaring temperatures.

-The British Red Cross has given advice to help keep people healthy, including urging them to drink plenty of fluids but avoid excessive alcohol consumption, wear sun cream and keep workplaces and homes cool.
+The charity has given advice to help keep people healthy, including urging them to drink plenty of fluids but avoid excessive alcohol consumption, wear sun cream and keep workplaces and homes cool.

+The Royal National Lifeboat Institution (RNLI) has also issued safety advice to Britons.

+The organisation has said to visit a lifeguarded beach and swim between the red and yellow flags if they are planning any visits to the British coastlines.

 Register for free to continue reading